 2. Obtain venture funding.

-3. Locate a provider of cryptocurrency exchange software solutions.
+3. Locate a provider of crypto exchange software solutions.

 4. Connect your exchange to others to increase liquidity.